Question

 The insurance benefit is paid upon medical proof of being diagnosed with an illness on the list of covered conditions.

-The main two reasons most decide to take out trauma cover are:
+The two main reasons most decide to take out trauma cover are:

-- fill the shortfall that any income loss would incur and cover any mortgage or rent.
+- Fill the shortfall that any income loss would incur and cover any mortgage or rent.

 All trauma policies are not the same, but most cover the most common medical conditions and illnesses.